Serving New Hampshire Since 1908

 You can always afford to hire a personal injury lawyer from Upton & Hatfield, LLP because we offer contingency fees.
 A contingency fee agreement means that we aren’t owed any attorney fees unless we win your case, such as through securing a settlement or award in your favor.
 Furthermore, the contingency fee amount that we are paid will be equal to an agreed-upon percentage of any financial compensation that you receive.
 This guarantees that our attorney fees will not exceed what you can afford.

-Learn about our client-focused solutions today during an initial consultation with our Concord injury attorneys.
+Learn about our client-focused solutions today during an initial consultation with our Concord personal injury attorneys.

 -